How Does Parrot’s ANAFI USA Stack Up Against the Competition?

 The drone industry fight for the public safety sector has intensified recently, with DJI releasing its Matrice 300, public safety-devoted Impossible Aerospace announcing the launch of Air Support, and Skydio ramping up its public safety work.

 The ANAFI USA will be a strong contender in this space, with the following features to support public safety applications:

 - Rapid deployment.
 In 55 seconds, you can unfold, turn on, establish a secure radio link, and take off with the ANAFI USA.

 - Flying in harsh conditions.
 Public safety work can’t wait for good weather, especially when it comes to fighting fires or finding lost people in search and rescue scenarios.
-The ANAFI USA has weatherproofing with water and dust resistance and an IP qualification of 53, making it a good option for rainy conditions.
+The ANAFI USA has weatherproofing with some water resistance and excellent dust resistance, as reflected by its Ingress Protection rating (the USA is rated IP53), making it a good option for dusty conditions.

 - No fly zone limitations.
 The ANAFI USA has no built-in limitations for no-fly zones, which “gives first responders the freedom to fly responsibly at a moment’s notice and wherever their missions may take them.”

 - Lightweight and portable.
 The ANAFI USA weighs just 1.1 lbs (500 grams) and can fold up into a small, portable size.